Cafélog

 If, by any chance, the page in the app’s embedded browser stayed open, I would no longer be able to use the app, since its main content would be obscured by the browser.

-So, every time I want to open a link that seems interesting and discovered through one of these apps, it’s always the same routine:
+So, every time I want to open a link that looks interesting and was discovered through one of these apps, I go through the same routine:

-- I click on the link in the app
+1. I tap the link in the app.

-- I look for the option, often hidden, to open the link in my smartphone’s default browser
+3. I search for the option—often hidden—to open the link in my phone’s default browser.

-- The default browser opens and shows the page I want to read
+4. The default browser opens and loads the page I want to read.

-- I go back to the initial app to close the embedded browser to continue what I was doing (reading an email or browsing a social network)
+5. I return to the original app to close the in-app browser and continue what I was doing (reading an email or browsing a social network).
+I have to do this quickly, or the content I was reading might disappear, and the homepage might reload.

 This is annoying, time-consuming, and counterproductive.

-What do publishers and developers hope to achieve by forcing us to stay within their app?
-It detracts from the overall browsing experience and hides the main content of their app.
-I assume it’s to collect data and have a finer tracking of user behavior, at the expense of user experience.
+What are publishers and developers hoping to achieve by forcing us to stay within their app?
+It degrades the overall browsing experience and gets in the way of the app’s main content.
+I assume it’s to collect data and track user behavior more precisely—at the expense of user experience.

-Fortunately, I find myself spending less and less time on social media apps, so this kind of situation is becoming less frequent, but when it happens, I can’t help but complain.
+Anyway, fortunately, I’m spending less and less time on social media apps, so this kind of situation is becoming less frequent.
+But when it does happen, I can’t help but complain.